pwinckles/card-game-rules/traditional/tarot/ChamberyTarot.md

 Standard procedure, dealing out **15 cards** per player.
 The dealer takes the remaining 3 cards into their hand and discards down to 15.
 The discarded cards count for the winner of the final trick.
 The following restrictions apply to the discard:

-- Kings, the Mond, and the Fool may never be discarded.
+- Kings, the 21, and the Fool may never be discarded.
-- Trump, other than the Mond, may be discarded only if doing so leaves the player with no trump in hand.
+- Trump, other than the 21, may be discarded only if doing so leaves the player with no trump in hand.
 - The player must announce when they discard the Pagat.

 ## Bidding